Coreless DC Motor

 - Low Noise levels: It runs quietly.

 Of course, the perfect DC motor is yet to be designed, so you have some drawbacks you need to manage.
 In a coreless electric motor there’s no heat sink for the winding, so to cool the machine down, your DC motor’s housing must have good thermal conductivity.
-This is especially important if your motor will often speed up and slowdown in rapid succession.
+This is especially important if your motor will often speed up and the slowdown in rapid succession.

 In the case of overheating, the motor will break down because the windings’ bonding adhesive will lose its efficacy.
 Thus, coreless DC motors won’t be able to handle an overloaded system as well as a cored motor.